chrishulbert/gondola/README.md

 #### Docker:

 I've tried to make this work with Docker, however Gondola needs root access to detect if any other processes are writing to files in the New folder, so I don't recommend spending time investigating this unless you find a solution to that.

+## Acknowledgements

+This product uses the <a href="https://www.themoviedb.org">TMDb</a> API but is not endorsed or certified by TMDb.

+Some icons from Icons8.com